Narumichan/FatPad/README.md

 # FatPad

-FatPad is a simple text editor, born out of need for a more visually interesting and robust alternative to Notepad.
+FatPad is a more robust and visually pleasing alternative to Notepad.

 ## Installation